HILELSHIR/MS-Office-And-Windows-VL-Deploy-Tools/README.md

 	So have to re-written them from scratch,
 	Also add support for Office 2010 / 2013.
 	Also add Online activation as a backup.
+	Also change office products identification by registery key

 	Yerong 			   Office           Documention
 	letsgoawayhell	           Office 2010      Regitration Keys